 Additionally, McGeorge students have access to our legal writing specialist who will work closely with each of you, helping you develop your writing skills.

-Our Career Development Office offers a number of programs and events throughout the academic year specifically for International LLM students.
+Our Career Services Office offers a number of programs and events throughout the academic year specifically for International LLM students.
 Those services include:

 - Resume and cover letter workshops